pyccel/psydac/docs/source/examples.rst

 -------------

-In the `FEEC examples directory <https://github.com/pyccel/psydac/tree/devel/examples/feec>`_, you will find several examples of how to use Psydac to solve problems arising within the Finite Element Exterior Calculus (FEEC) framework.
+In the `FEEC examples directory <https://github.com/pyccel/psydac/tree/devel/examples/feec>`_, you will find several examples of how to use PSYDAC to solve problems arising within the Finite Element Exterior Calculus (FEEC) framework.
 These examples include: